Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-replicationpair/README.md

                         The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
+  -w, --warning WARN    WARN threshold for how long a pair has been without a
+                        complete copy at the far end, as a Nagios range in seconds.
+Off by default, see --critical.
+Example:
+                        `--warning=86400` for one day

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-pacific-replicationpair/